 Please don't bring anyone else with you unless you absolutely have to.

-How do I book?
-Please do not visit the centres without an appointment.
 You do not have to wait to be invited.
 If you are eligible you can book your vaccination online now.

 What if I already have an appointment through my GP?
 If you have already been given an appointment by your GP practice, please keep it – do not book an appointment via the national system.